yashn35/Finding-Lane-Lines/README.md

 1. Describe the pipeline

+In this pipeline I use a grayscale, canny edge detection, gaussian_blur, and region_of_interest.

 2. Identify any shortcomings

+Currently I need some feedback on how to create the pipeline that is in place for video proccesing.

 3. Suggest possible improvements

+These is a majore imporvement that I need to make is for the image proccesing, to be applied for video proccesing.

 We encourage using images in your writeup to demonstrate how your pipeline works.